ThePeacook/Blender-Portfolio/README.md

 # Blender Projects

-  I am going to watch [this entire playlist](https://youtube.com/playlist?list=PLBFlNqVVeLRwxPka8Ia1s21CS380folEA&si=Ry1s9J6yCDHpZwcb) made by [sorry stacy](https://www.youtube.com/channel/UCO3AOLFI3GsXAuRhYOR-wyA) and document my progress
+  I am going to watch [this entire playlist](https://youtube.com/playlist?list=PLBFlNqVVeLRwxPka8Ia1s21CS380folEA&si=Ry1s9J6yCDHpZwcb) made by [sorry stacy](https://www.youtube.com/channel/UCO3AOLFI3GsXAuRhYOR-wyA) and document my progress.
+This type of low-poly style is something I love, so I'm hoping I can create this in the future

   ## Second Build
   Currently in the process of watching [this video](https://youtu.be/8VmXzjgWQEg?si=tQnfDizexSrvXcY-).